 Labour Party National Chairman Physically Attacked, Details Surface

-• The Labour Party has raised a fresh alarm that its national chairman, Julius Abure, was physically assaulted by one Precious Oruche, popularly referred to as Mama P
+• The Labour Party has alleged its national chairman, Julius Abure, was assaulted by one Precious Oruche, popularly referred to as Mama P

-• Mama P was said to have physically attacked Abure at the Nnamdi Azikiwe International Airport in Abuja till their plane landed in their destination, Benin
+• Mama P was said to have physically attacked Abure at the Nnamdi Azikiwe International Airport in Abuja till their plane landed in Benin

-• Obiora Ifoh, the spokesperson of the Labour Party, said the incident was the handiwork of some anti-democratic incident
+• Obiora Ifoh, the spokesperson of the Labour Party, said the incident was the work of some anti-democratic incident

-According to the Labour Party, the incident happened on Friday, September 26, and some anti-democratic element should be held responsible for it.
+The Labour Party said the incident happened on Friday, September 26, and attributed it to some anti-democratic element.

 Source: Twitter